tuliren/mongoose-safe-query/README.md

 [![npm version](https://badge.fury.io/js/mongoose-safe-query.svg)](https://www.npmjs.com/package/mongoose-safe-query)

-A mongoose plugin that verifies the fields in a query so ensure that:
+A mongoose plugin that verifies the fields in a query to ensure that:
 - All fields exist in mongoose schema.
 - The query have sufficient index coverage.